voorhoede/progressive-enhancement-resources/README.md

 * [The Web Platform](https://platform.html5.org/) overview of browser technologies with links to docs and test suites.
 * [Can I use ...?](http://caniuse.com/) compare feature implementations and limitations across desktop & mobile browsers.
 * [I want to use ...](http://www.iwanttouse.com/) figure out the browser support of combinations of features.
+* [What web can do today](https://whatwebcando.today/) lists and checks modern web APIs like access to device system, sensors and actuators.
-* [HTML 5Please](http://html5please.com/) explore features with recommendations and links to polyfills.
+* [HTML5 Please](http://html5please.com/) explore features with recommendations and links to polyfills.
 * [API Catalog](https://developer.microsoft.com/en-us/microsoft-edge/platform/catalog/) let's you compare implementation of API specifications in major desktop browsers.
 * [Kangax's ECMAScript compatibility table](http://kangax.github.io/compat-table/) overview of JavaScript feature across browsers and other runtimes.
 * [Is ServiceWorker ready?](https://jakearchibald.github.io/isserviceworkerready/) overview of support for all features involved in the core technology behind Progressive Web Apps.